 Simply put, the essence of marketing is to generate leads and the essence of sales is to convert leads.
 Together, both sales and marketing get more customers, generate more revenue and increase the profitability of a business.

 Many business people don’t understand the sales cycle.
-They focus on getting customers, but they don’t know that there is process and journey that a target customer goes through before becoming a customer.
+They focus on getting customers, but they don’t know that there is a process and journey that a target customer goes through before becoming a customer.
 That journey is what is called the “Sales Cycle” of the “Buyers Journey.”

 That’s a system doing the work for me!